shadiaduery/bootcamp-group_project-3/README.md

 # bootcamp-group_project-3

-## Commuting vs. Transportation Emissions
+## Population vs. Transportation Emissions

 Group Team Members: Anna Rischitelli, Priya Arunachalam, Nataliia Sokolova, Vincent Durcan, and Shadia Duery

 ### Question:
-Does the population density of a city affect transportation emissions (in top 50 cities in the US by population)?
+Does the population density of a city affect it's transportation CO2 emissions?

+### Hypothesis:
-Hypothesis: A city with high population density would have a decrease in transportation emissions.
+A city with high population density would have a decrease in transportation emissions.

-Primary goals:
-- Overall emissions of a city
-- Population density of each city
--

-Add ons:
-- Commute numbers
-- City planning initiatives
-- Centralized public transportation
-- Forecast emissions based on population growth
-- Does a city's boundary grow and does that affect emissions

-## Visualization
-1. Heat map / bubble map - map our cities and create a bubble based on a normalized population with three map layers 3a.
-Emissions
-    3b.
-Population
-    3c.
-Emissions by pop.density

-2. Scatter plot - pop.density vs. emissions with regression line (Priya)

-3. Line chart - emissions vs. population over time (Shadia)

-## Data Sources
+## Data Sources:
-- Population (Vincent's data)
+- Population data from the US Census
-- Transportation emissions (Nataliia's data)
+- Transportation emissions Distributed Archive Center for Biogeochemical Dynamics
-- Land size to create population density
+- US land size city areas from Wikipedia

 ### Project Description:

-1) Your task is to answer a business question by telling a story with data visualizations

-2) Focus on providing users an interactive means to explore data themselves

-3) Prepare a 10-minute presentation that communicates the executive summary of your findings

-4) You may choose a project of any theme, but we encourage you to think broadly

-5) You will have an ample time in class to work with your group, but expect to put in hours outside of class as well

-### Requirements:

-1) Your visualizations must include a Python Flask-powered API, HTML/CSS, JavaScript and at least on database (SQL, MongoDB, SQLite)

-2) Your project should fall into one of the below four tracks:
-- A custome "creative" D3.js project (an interactive visualization)
-- A combination of web scraping and Leaflet or Plotly
-- A dashboard page with multiple charts that update from the same data
-- A "thick" server that performs multiple manipulations on data in a database prior to visualization

-3) Your project should include at least on JS library that we did not cover

-4) Your project must be powered by a data set with at least 100 records

-5) Your project must include some level of user-driven interactions (e.g. menus, dropdowns, textboxes)

-6) Your final visualization should include at least three views.

-## Final Readme should include:
- This is the README that describes how to run
+The city of Springfield is a fast-growing middle-sized city in the US.
+Currently is at a turning point; this year has reached a population size of 300k and is experiencing a high rate of migration.
+The Urban Planning and Sustainable Development Office (UPSDO) is in charge of crafting a 10-year plan to guide the city's growth path between increased density or urban sprawl.
+Springfield is a city that cares about air pollution and its contribution to global carbon emissions and bases its decisions informed by data analysis.
+The city has requested its data analytics team to determine if increasing population density increases or reduces transportation carbon emissions.

-This is the database that is used
+## How to run the database
+We used a SQLite database that was cleaned, built, and designed in Jupyter notebook.

-This is how to run the included code to insert data into the DB
+## How to run the included code to insert data into the database
+The data was transferred from CSV to SQL (sqlite) database, then a json object was created in Flask application.

-This is how to run the code to spin up the web app and view the visualizations
+## How to run the code to view the visualizations

-# Steps
-- Vincent + Nataliia import data from CSV
-- Vincent + Nataliia clean and organize data in jupyter notebook/pandas, merge into single clean dataframe
-- Create all three visualizations (and more!) in pandas to make sure they fit what we need BEFORE we go through to d3
-- Create empty database SQlite in pandas
-- Pass this data into SQLite database, follow the same steps as pizza example to create table and pass data through flask app
-- Open app.py
+From VSCode, when the project folder is open, navigate in the terminal window to the project folder.
+For example, a code line would read "cd desktop/bootcamp-group_project-3".
+Once inside the folder, the command "python app.py" will create a server and allow you to follow the link to the active webpage.

+The visualization on the main html are interactive on load.
+There is another link to a page "Data" in the top nav bar that will take a viewer to our database json output, if interested.